 San Antonio Military Divorce Attorney

-Ben R. Chappell is one of the firms partners and a retired Colonel in the USAF Reserve Judge Advocate General Corps (JAG).
-He has many years experience in military law.
-Combined with his Collaborative Law experience, Ben is uniquely qualified to handle your military divorce or other military-related cases.
+Two of our firm’s partners, Ben Chappell and Chad Olsen have experience in the USAF Reserve Judge Advocate General Corps (JAG).
+Ben Chappell is retired Colonel and Chad Olsen is a Captain.
+Together, they have more than 30 years’ experience in military law.
+Combined with their Collaborative Divorce and family law experience, they are uniquely qualified to handle your military divorce or other military-related family law cases.

-Military divorce, is defined as a divorce where one of the parties (the "service member") is active duty military, reserve or guard, or retired military.
-This is not a "legal" term that is recognized within the context of the law, but a lay term used to describe a divorce where one of the parties is a service member (regardless of the member's status).
+Military divorce describes a divorce where one of the parties (the “service member”) is active duty military, reserve or guard, or retired military.
+This is not a “legal” term that is recognized within the context of the law, but a lay term used to describe a divorce where one of the parties is a service member (regardless of the member’s status).

 Being a service couple does not exempt the parties from the same requirements that civilian couples must meet when filing for divorce.
-However, there are some states that have relaxed the residency requirements for active duty service personnel who want to file for divorce in the state in which they are stationed.
+However, Texas is one of many states that have special residency requirements for active duty service personnel who want to file for divorce in the state in which they are stationed.

 Military couples will also go through the same procedural process when divorcing.
 But they must also be aware that there are other factors that the typical civilian couple will not have to address, and which may prolong the process because of the very nature of one of the party’s military service, such as an active duty assignment in a remote area, or a permanent station overseas.